genelet/godbi/README.md

 func (*DBI) TxSQL(query string, args ...interface{}) error
 ```

-The same as `DoSQL`, but use transaction.
+The same as `DoSQL` using transaction.

 <br />